Schr\"oder's problems and scaling limits of random trees: Combinatorial models and Galton-Watson trees

 Results of this type connecting plane and labeled trees where the size of a tree is given by the number of its vertices can be traced back to \cite{Kolc77, Pavl78, Pavl83}.
 See \cite{Pitm97} for a more complete history.
 Our proposition is analogous to an implicit discussion in \cite{Aldo91a, Aldo91b} as well as Theorem 7.1 in \cite{Pitm97}, which considered the case where the size of a tree is given by the number of its vertices.
 To prove this proposition, we will need some notation.
 For a rooted ordered tree $x$ let $\shape(x)$ be the rooted unordered tree obtained by forgetting the order on $x$.
-Similarly, for $t\in \T$, $\shape(t)$ is defined to be the rooted unlabeled tree obtained from forgetting the labeling of $t$.
-For $t\in \T$, $x\in \T^{(o)}$, and a rooted unordered tree $y$ define $\labels_t(x)$ to be the number of ways to label the leaves of $x$ such that when you forget the order on $x$ you get $t$ and $\ordered(y)$ to be the number of ordered trees whose shape is $y$.
+Similarly, for $t\in \T^{(\ell)}$, $\shape(t)$ is defined to be the rooted unlabeled tree obtained from forgetting the labeling of $t$.
+For $t\in \T^{(\ell)}$, $x\in \T^{(o)}$, and a rooted unordered tree $y$ define $\labels_t(x)$ to be the number of ways to label the leaves of $x$ such that when order on $x$ is forgotten the resulting tree is $t$ and $\ordered(y)$ to be the number of ordered trees whose shape is $y$.
 Observe that $\labels_t(x)$ depends only on $\shape(x)$, so we will abuse our notation and write $\labels_t(\shape(x))$.